Choosing a school place for a child with an EHCP

 All-through schools are those that combine at least two stages of a child's education – typically primary and secondary – in one establishment

-If your child is currently in Year 2 in an all through primary mainstream or maintained special school, that this process does not apply, and your child will remain at their current school unless a change of placement has been agreed following the most recent annual review.
+If your child is currently in Year 2 in an all through primary mainstream or maintained special school, then this process does not apply, and your child will remain at their current school unless a change of placement has been agreed following the most recent annual review.

 If your child is in Year 6 and in an all through special school, your child has the option to remain in their current school unless a change of placement is agreed at the annual review